Pope Leo XIV on Artificial Intelligence

 First, the Rerum Novarum frame.
 Leo XIV reads AI as a labor-and-dignity question first, in direct continuity with Leo XIII's response to industrial capitalism.
 The Church is not against the technology; it is against any deployment that subordinates human beings to it.

 Second, the anthropological lens.
 From the World Communications Day message onward, Leo has insisted that the question AI poses is not "what can machines do?" but "what are humans for?"
-The risk is not that AI becomes more human — it is that humans become less so.
+The risk is not that AI becomes more human.
+It is that humans become less so.

 Third, formation over prohibition.
 Leo XIV does not call for bans.
-He calls for thinking — for educational systems, families, and communities that produce humans who can use these tools without being shaped by them.
+He calls for thinking: for educational systems, families, and communities that produce humans who can use these tools without being shaped by them.
 The Honolulu student's "if it disappeared tomorrow" framing is the practical test.